binaryphile/nano/README.md

     `string` must be a single argument.

 - **`_ret <return_variable_name> <string_value|array_name|hash_name>`** -
-  return a value via a named reference variable
+  return a value via a named return variable

-    `return_variable_name` must exist outside of your function scope, usually declared by its caller.
-It must also be the appropriate type; scalar, array or hash (a.k.a. associative array).
+    `return_variable_name` must exist outside of your function scope, usually declared by your function's caller.
+The existing variable must also be the appropriate type; scalar, array or hash (a.k.a. associative array).

-    `return_variable_name` is therefore usually passed into your function.
+    `return_variable_name` is therefore usually passed into your function as an argument, which is then passed onto `_ret`.

     Example:

         myfunc () {
           return_variable_name=$1